It’s review time on WPin, join me as I go all in-depth in my Adrenaline WordPress theme review.

 Using the widget styles I gave the brochure box a red outline to stand out a little more than usual.
 It certainly looks rather snazzy!back to menu ↑

 This is where you can highlight specific content or add in a call to action button to showcase something on your website.

 Again we have a title to give the CTA, a subtitle and lastly the button area.
-It’s here you can add shortcode to show a button.
-You will also notice that the title area also supports html so you can change the color of your title and the subtitle to fit your needs.
+It’s here you can add a shortcode to show a button.
+You will also notice that the title area also supports HTML so you can change the color of your title and the subtitle to fit your needs.

 Couple this with widget styles box as well and you can really go to town and create something a little bit special.
-Such as a full width CTA, boxed or even stretched full width.
+Such as a full-width CTA, boxed or even stretched full width.

 ProteusThemes Facebook Widget